bingeli1212/nitrile-preview/doc/DOC-contex.md

 # Unicode Math Symbols

 [ Unicode Math symbols. ]
-CONTEXT has some support for math symbols in Unicode.
+ConTeXt has some support for math symbols in Unicode.
 For example, it does not provide support for \coloneq symbol but we can type a Unicode character U+2254 directly inside the math formular and it will work.

     \( A ≔ B \)

-When it is translated into a CONTEXT document it becomes
+When it is translated into a ConTeXt document it becomes

     \math{A ≔ B}

 And it just works.

-Following is a partial list of common LATEX symbols that cannot be found on the CONTEXT side such that it must be typeset by a Unicode character.
+Following is a partial list of common LATEX symbols that cannot be found on the ConTeXt side such that it must be typeset by a Unicode character.

 - \coloneq
 - \ctdot

-Another interesting fact about CONTEXT is that for the following
+Another interesting fact about ConTeXt is that for the following
 \startpart command which has a "bookmark" entry expected to be filled in with a string that is to appear as a PDF bookmark, the value for the "bookmark" field can also contain a \math command